 Plus, the skin benefits of these babies are endless.
 Here are some of the other good-for-you ingredients:

-- Coconut oil relieves inflammation and kills bacteria.
+- Coconut oil relieves inflammation, hydrates your skin, and has antibacterial properties.

-- Epsom salt in baths soothes achy muscles, relieves stress and detoxes the body.
+- Epsom salt in baths soothes achy muscles, relieves stress and detoxifies the body.

 - Baking soda in baths calms itchy, irritated skin.